ba-st/Ansible/docs/WorkerQueue.md

 channel := connection createChannel.
 ````

 Channels are logical connections to the broker.
-Channels allow to share a connection multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection.
+Channels allow sharing a connection by multiplexing the messages through them; this means communication on a channel is isolated from communication on other channels sharing the same connection.

 On this channel you´re going to create an exchange, a queue, and a binding between the two.